Frequently Asked Questions

 *The GCC and MENA Region includes: Algeria | Bahrain | Djibouti | Egypt | Iraq | Israel | Jordan | Kuwait | Lebanon | Libya | Malta | Morocco | Oman | Qatar | Saudi Arabia | Syria| Tunisia | United Arab Emirates | West Bank and Gaza | Yemen

-Q: Can I use FAFSA to pay for my program?
+Q: Can I use US federal student aid to pay for my program?

-Applicants who reside in the United States are not eligible for Federal Student Aid (FAFSA) for Harvard Medical School Postgraduate Medical Education programs.
+Applicants who reside in the United States are not eligible for federal student aid for Harvard Medical School Postgraduate Medical Education programs.